marcinjurek/pyMRA/README.md

 ### Installation

-Using pip is the easiest way to install the package
+Using pip is the easiest way to install the package:

 ```
 pip install pyMRA
 ```
+It is recommended to use Python 3.5.2.